 for a latex garment, then an initial supply of the required

 (e) For the Bizarre Bra section, only the bra is required.
 WOW

 will provide additional garments and accessories for all

 selected Bizarre Bra entries.

-(e) There must be a concealed label on the inside of each
+(f) There must be a concealed label with the entry name on the

 including animal products, plant products and food.

 (h) Do not supply make-up, nail polish or earrings for pierced